miha-stopar/crypto-notes/proofs1.md

 For the interactive proof two requirements need to hold:

- * completeness: if the string belongs to a language, the honest verifier (the one that follows the protocol properly) can be convinced of this fact by un untrusted prover
+ * completeness: if the string belongs to a language, the honest verifier (the one that follows the protocol properly) can be convinced of this fact by untrusted prover
  * soundness: if the string does not belong to the language, no prover can convince the honest verifier that it belongs, except with some small probability

 Zero knowledge proof is an interactive proof with the additional property that the verifier learns nothing but the correctness of the statement (that the string belongs to the language).